-CEO Succession Plan
+CEO Succession

-- On August 13, 2019, Boyd announced its CEO succession plan that will have current CEO, Brock Bulbuck, move into an Executive Chair role in 2020 and Tim O'Day, current President and Chief Operating Officer ("COO"), succeed Brock in the CEO role to become President & CEO.
-These changes are planned to be effective January 2, 2020.
-In connection with these changes, Mr. O'Day's COO responsibilities will be reallocated among existing key management personnel. - Tim O'Day's experience: - 1998 joined Gerber Collision & Glass - 2004 with Boyd Group's acquisition of Gerber in 2004, appointed Chief Operating Officer of Boyd's U.S. Operations - 2008 appointed President and Chief Operating Officer for U.S. Operations - 2012 appointed to serve on the Board of Trustees of Boyd Group Income Fund - 2017 appointed President and Chief Operating Officer for all of Boyd's operations in both the U.S. and Canada
+- On January 2, 2020, further to its previously announced CEO succession plan, Boyd appointed Tim O'Day as President and CEO.
+Also on January 2, former CEO Brock Bulbuck moved into the role of Executive Chair. - Tim O'Day's experience: - 1998 joined Gerber Collision & Glass - 2004 with Boyd Group's acquisition of Gerber in 2004, appointed Chief Operating Officer of Boyd's U.S. Operations - 2008 appointed President and Chief Operating Officer for U.S. Operations - 2012 appointed to serve on the Board of Trustees of Boyd Group Income Fund - 2017 appointed President and Chief Operating Officer for all of Boyd's operations in both the U.S. and Canada

-Proposed Corporate Conversion
+Corporate Conversion

-- On September 16, 2019, Boyd announced a proposed conversion from an income trust to a corporation, to be named Boyd Group Services, Inc. ("BGSI") - effective January 1, 2020 - A simplified, better understood structure would remove the foreign ownership restriction on public ownership, and allow for an expansion of Boyd's shareholder base with improved liquidity and trading volumes - Unitholders would receive one common share of BGSI for each Fund unit held, and Class A shareholders of Boyd Group Holdings Inc. ("BGHI") would also exchange one common share of BGHI for one common share of BGSI - Conversion is subject to court approval as well as unitholder and BGHI Class A shareholder approval at Special Meetings to be held on December 2, 2019 - Additional detailed information on proposed conversion is contained in an information circular of the Fund, which is available on Sedar and Boyd's website at www.boydgroup.com - Both Glass Lewis and ISS recommend Boyd unitholders vote FOR the proposed change
+- On January 2, 2020, Boyd converted from an income trust to a corporation, named Boyd Group Services, Inc. ("BGSI") - A simplified, better understood structure removes the foreign ownership restriction on public ownership, and allows for an expansion of Boyd's shareholder base - Unitholders are to receive one common share of BGSI for each Fund unit held, and Class A shareholders of Boyd Group Holdings Inc. ("BGHI") are also to receive one common share of BGHI for one common share of BGSI